What Is Conditional Mood?

 First Conditional Clause Marker

-As you know, clause markers are used to indicate dependent clauses.
-Some of the most common clause markers in the 'first conditional' mood are: unless, as long as, as soon as, in case.
+Some of the most common clause markers in the 'first conditional' mood include: unless, as long as, provided that, and in case.
 Check out the examples for more clarification:

 I will be available